Lombiq/.NET-Analyzers/Docs/ConfiguringAnalyzers.md

-This page is about configuring analyzers for at least a whole project.
+This page is about configuring analyzers for at least a whole folder or project.
 On suppressing just single analyzer violations see the ["Using the analyzers during development" page](UsingAnalyzersDuringDevelopment.md).
+For further details see the [official docs](https://docs.microsoft.com/en-us/visualstudio/code-quality/use-roslyn-analyzers).

 ## How to disable all analyzers for particular projects